 In shared (or share-house) accommodation you live in an Australian home but you are more independent.
 You pay rent each week for your room.
 You also pay a share of the bills (gas, electricity and internet), buy your own food and do your own cooking.

 You can expect to pay $150 to $160 per week for an average single room in shared accommodation.

 Sometimes bills are included in the rent but most often, they are not.
-The Accommodation Office has a noticeboard displaying advertisements for shared accommodation which you can independently visit and decide on.
+Student Services has a noticeboard displaying advertisements for shared accommodation which you can independently visit and decide on.